karlstav/cava/README.md

 pcm1: <Realtek ALC1220 (Front Analog Mic)> (rec)
 pcm2: <USB audio> (play/rec)
-Installed devices from userspace:
-dsp: <Virtual OSS> (play/rec)
+Installed devices from userspace: dsp.cava: <Virtual OSS> (play/rec)
 ```
-It created a virtual device `dsp` from `/dev/dsp0`.
-Now the audio is visualized in CAVA with the default
+It created a virtual loopback device `/dev/dsp.cava` from `/dev/dsp0`.
+Now the audio is visualized
+in CAVA with `source = /dev/dsp.cava` in the configuration file.
+The playback program must have a configuration
+to use the `/dev/dsp.cava` device.
+For programs where this is not possible, e.g. which always use `/dev/dsp`,
-`source = /dev/dsp` in the configuration file.
-Virtual OSS can be configured and started as a service
+replace `-l dsp.cava` with `-l dsp`.
+Virtual OSS can be configured and started as a service on FreeBSD.
-on FreeBSD.

 ### JACK